elysemontano/elyse-lecture-notes/apartment-app/apartment-app-structure-setup.md

 ```

 ### Styling
 For styling, I have found some people like to make separate stylesheets for each of these pages as well.
-While this is fine, make sure that you are placing them in app/assets/stylesheets folder.
+While this is fine, make sure that you are importing them into application.scss and also placing all stylesheets in the app/assets/stylesheets folder..

 ### Seeds
 The last thing with our initial setup is to setup our seed file so we can easily populate our database with data.
 Since we have associated tables this time around, we are going to want to not only make apartments in our file, but also create some users that we can then associate with the apartments.